We often see the abbreviation Pty Ltd tacked on the end of the names of many companies.

 When this happens, companies are selling ownership of the business along with a potential share of the profit.

-This can be done to raise funds to operate or expand the business and in effect creates thousands of individual owners.
+This can be done to raise funds and resources to operate or expand the business and in effect creates thousands of individual owners.

 What does ‘Limited’ mean?

 The “Limited” in Pty Ltd means a couple of things.
 It indicates that the liabilities of the owner are just that… limited.

 An owner cannot personally lose more than they have invested in the company.
 The number of persons who can own shares in a Pty Ltd is also restricted and at the time of this writing is limited to 50.